home-assistant/developers.home-assistant/.github/pull_request_template.md

 - [ ] Document new or changing features which there is an existing pull request elsewhere
 - [ ] Spelling or grammatical corrections, or rewording for improved clarity
 - [ ] Changes to the backend of this documentation
+- [ ] Removed stale or deprecated documentation

 ## Additional information
 <!--